 FREE Crochet Wind Spinner Pattern

 Crochet wind spinners have taken the internet by storm lately, and for good reason!
-I wrote up this free crochet wind spinner pattern so you can try out this lovely project yourself.
+I wrote up this free crochet wind spinner pattern so you can try out this lovely and easy project yourself.

 With so many beginner crocheters out there looking for easy crochet projects this summer, crochet wind spinners fit the bill perfectly!